Identity Centrality and Women in STEM

 With a new research team, I was selected to continue to expand this research project in the coming year.
-We are presenting this research at the annual Society of Personality and Social Psychology (SPSP) Convention from March 1-3, 2018.
+We presented Study 1 this research at the annual Society of Personality and Social Psychology (SPSP) Convention from March 1-3, 2018 (Pictured).

 My project was entitled Culture Is Practice: Comparing Cultural Competency in Counselors from Guam and the San Francisco Bay Area.
 I worked with Dr. Mark Barajas, assistant psychology professor.
 To measure cultural competency, we used three validated instruments: Sheu and Lent’s (2007) Multicultural Counseling Self-Efficacy Scale, which directly measured self-efficacy enacting culturally competent behaviors.
 A sample item from this measure is “[I] remain flexible and accepting in resolving cross-cultural strains or impasses” (Sheu & Lent, 2007, 33).”
 Then, we used the Multigroup Ethnic Identity Measure (MEIM) (Phinney, 1992), which measures how much a person relates to their own cultural identity, thus indirectly measuring cultural competency.
 Previous research (Bender, Negi, and Fowler, 2007) shows that interrogating one’s own cultural identity increases cultural competency and ability to interact with diverse individuals.
 An example item from the MEIM is “I have a clear sense of my ethnic background and what it means to me.”
 Next, we used the Colorblind Racial Attitudes Scale (CoBRAS) (Neville et. al. 2000) constructed the CoBRAS to measure the extent to which an individual denies White privilege, institutional discrimination, and the pervasiveness of that systemic discrimination in society.
 A sample item from this instrument is “Racism may have been an important problem in the past, it is not an important problem today.”
 In order to measure cultural competency, we compiled all the measures into an online questionnaire distributed to our personal contacts in the Bay Area and in Guam through email.
 We had 20 participants from the Bay Area and 21 participants from Guam.